Sheraff/whiteboard-comics/new/README.md

 - [ ] on pop-out, card animation seems to start w/ bigger height than 100vh => this is because card padding remains the same amount of px in list && in pop-out, instead it should grow proportionnaly
 - [ ] logo animation
 - [ ] auto SVG to GIF process
+    - [ ] JS function for 'SVG at x% of animation'
+    - [ ] rewrite SVG to PNG function
+    - [ ] PNGs to GIF client-side using WebAssembly ImageMagick rewrite (https://github.com/KnicKnic/WASM-ImageMagick)
 - [ ] SEO, headers, favicon
 - [ ] max-width to section+aside and add empty margin after (for super wide screens)
 - [ ] archive tags list, UI, filtering, animation, scroll logic on tag change